 This project is about practicing and improving your writing and speaking of English by aiming to be

 Work on presentations

-This will give you three weeks+ in total to work.
+This will give you around three weeks in total to work.